Mauro Martini Raccasi

 Mauro Martini Raccasi (Parma, Italy, October 21, 1959) is an Italian novelist, screenwriter and journalist.

-He divides his time between his city and France and makes happily coexist his passion for romance and love for cinema.
+He divides his time between his city and France as well as his passion for romance and love for cinema.
 He was the first person in Italy to take a degree in Economics at the IFOR Institute of the Bocconi University in Milan presenting a thesis on journalism.
 Then, being a Jack of dozens of sad trades with Swedish and German companies before addressing himself to literature and cinema.
 He fractured his spine falling from a motorbike in the autumn of 2000, risking both death and paralysis.
-One hundred days of pain and sleeplessness.
-Eighteen months of rehabilitation.
-Plenty of time to start serious writing.
+One hundred days of pain and sleeplessness and eighteen months of rehabilitation got him plenty of time to start serious writing.
 He signed historical screenplays and published historical fiction serial translated abroad, action-thriller novels, children's books, illustrated books, authorized biographies.
 He has held the position of Press Office, wrote journalistic contents contributions for many books and press articles of various kinds.
 For his fiction, he coined his own trademark, the rule of the three A's: Action, Adventure and (love) Attraction.

 He is also teacher in a creative writing school and juror in literary prizes.